Lovely Signs That We Are Not Alone27 comments

 To make matters worse, people who have lived through the chaos of trauma or loss, have problems with self blame.
 They feel like they don’t deserve joy.
-They deserve to be alone.
-They don’t deserve to come to the party.
+They deserve to be alone and they don’t deserve to come to the party.
 As I said last Wed on Anxiety Schmanxiety,

 You are not safer out there.
 You are suffering.
-You belong just like everyone else.
+And, you belong just like everyone else.
 You are not alone.
 YOU ARE NOT ALONE.
 Come in.

 You are not alone!

 We stay out of the party by choice (yes, I have done this myself, too, and sometimes it doesn’t feel like “choice”) and then we feel dreadfully alone.

 Fortunately, there are even lovely signs that you are not alone, outside the party that will hopefully warm you up enough-make you feel good enough-to come on in!